benoitfragit/google2ubuntu/README.md

 #UPDATE

-Because google speech api v1 is no more working and because the v2 need each user to get a key from google, google2ubuntu is no more avalaible.
-Maybe a future update will use the v2 and ask users for a key.
+I've updated google2ubuntu in order to be able to use the google web speech api v2.
+You need to request a key to google.

 #Presentation